Meet Our Survivors: Chuck Martinez

 Chuck still enjoys getting together with his old band mates and playing every now and then, but he spends most of his time with his family.

 “My wife, Lora, and I both work, so we juggle our careers with raising our daughter, Mia,” said Chuck.
 “She’s 11 years old and keeps us busy.
 She’s the center of our lives.”

 Through Chuck’s cancer journey, he has gone on to live a healthier, more active lifestyle.
 He lost 30 pounds and ran his first half marathon in January 2011, raising money for the charity, CanCare, Inc, an organization whose volunteers regularly visit cancer patients.

-“It was one of the hardest and yet most rewarding things I’ve ever done,” said Chuck, who is training with his wife for another half marathon.
+“It was one of the hardest and yet most rewarding things I’ve ever done,” said Chuck, who has now participated in six half-marathons and is training with his wife for another one.
 “It is very meaningful for me to be here and to be able to share such an accomplishment with my wife after all we’ve been through.”

 Meet Our Survivors

 Since treating our first patient in May 2006, the dedicated team at the Proton Therapy Center has helped countless patients overcome cancer and get back to living their lives.
 Click here to read our patient survivor stories.

 Proton Therapy Resources